A topic from the subject of Analytical Chemistry in Chemistry.

 Conclusion

 Advancements in instrumentation have greatly enhanced the capabilities of analytical chemistry, enabling the accurate, precise, and sensitive analysis of a wide range of samples.
-These advancements have contributed to significant progress in various fields, from environmental protection to the development of new drugs.
+These advancements have contributed to significant progress in various fields, from environmental protection to the development of new drugs and materials.

 Advances in Instrumentation in Analytical Chemistry